Restoration Blueprint FAQs

 QUESTION: What are the proposed modifications to regulations?

-ANSWER: Sanctuary-wide regulations largely remain the same with the following changes:
+ANSWER: Sanctuary-wide regulations would largely remain the same with the following changes proposed:

-- Updates to emergency regulations to allow a temporary regulation to be in effect for up to 6 months (180 days), with one 6-month (additional 180 day) extension.
+- Updates to emergency regulations to allow a temporary regulation to be in effect for up to six months (180 days), with one six-month (additional 186-day) extension, and to provide a clear process on how and why those temporary regulations would be implemented.

-- Updates to discharge exemption to disallow graywater from cruise ships.
+- Updates to discharge exemption to prohibit discharges from cruise ships.

 - Pertaining to vessels:

-- Require large vessels to use specific mooring buoys
+- Require large vessels to use specific large vessel mooring buoys.

 QUESTION: How would sanctuary expansion and proposed regulations affect fishing activities?

-ANSWER:, Alternatives 2, 3 and 4 include proposed restrictions to fishing activities in select zones.
+ANSWER: Four sanctuary preservation areas that currently allow catch and release fishing would no longer allow this activity under the proposed rule.
+In addition, permits for bait fishing in sanctuary preservation areas (SPAs) are proposed to be eliminated.
+Florida Keys National Marine Sanctuary would coordinate with Florida Fish and Wildlife Conservation Commission to determine whether commercial bait fishing in state water SPAs should continue.
 These proposed alternatives were developed after hearing input from recreational and commercial fishermen, as well as the non-fishing community in the Florida Keys.
 The proposed changes offer resource protection while allowing compatible activities.
-Other fisheries management actions will continue to be managed by the Florida Fish and Wildlife Conservation Commission and NOAA Fisheries with advice from the Gulf of Mexico and South Atlantic Fisheries Management Councils.
+Other fisheries management actions will continue to be managed by the Florida Fish and Wildlife Conservation Commission and NOAA Fisheries, in coordination with the sanctuary, with advice from the Gulf of Mexico and South Atlantic Fisheries Management Councils.

 ANSWER: Public input is vitally important to determine the future of the Florida Keys.
-Public comment on the initial draft was taken August 20, 2019, through January 31, 2020, and can be viewed on regulations.gov.
-After reviewing the comments, NOAA will formally propose a set of draft regulations to establish changes.
-There will be another round of public comments on that refined proposal.
-Subsequently, if NOAA moves forward with a final action, a final environmental impact statement and final notice of proposed rulemaking will be published in the Federal Register.
+Public comment on the proposed rule will take place for 100 days, and can be submitted and viewed on regulations.gov.
+After reviewing the comments, NOAA would conduct an environmental and socioeconomic analysis of and formally propose a set of final regulations, which would be published in the Federal Register.
 That would be followed by an opportunity for review by the governor of Florida as well as by Congress.
-We expect implementation of any final action to occur approximately three years following public release of the Restoration Blueprint.
+We expect implementation of any final action would occur soon after public release of the final Restoration Blueprint and final rule.

 QUESTION: Under what authority is NOAA undertaking this action?

-ANSWER: NOAA has initiated this process under authority of the National Marine Sanctuaries Act, which requires periodic review and update of national marine sanctuary management plans.
-This is the first thorough review of Florida Keys National Marine Sanctuary's regulations and marine zoning approach since they were established in 1997.
-In the two decades since, much has been learned about what management tools work and where improvements can be made.
+ANSWER: NOAA has initiated this process under authority of the National Marine Sanctuaries Act, which requires periodic review and update of national marine sanctuary management plans and regulations.
+This is the first comprehensive review of Florida Keys National Marine Sanctuary's regulations and marine zoning approach since they were established in 1997.
+In the two decades since, and even farther back to the establishment of Key Largo National Marine Sanctuary in 1975 and Looe Key National Marine Sanctuary in 1981, much has been learned about what management tools work and where improvements can be made.

 QUESTION: Does NOAA need congressional authority for changes since the sanctuary was initially designated by Congress?

-ANSWER: No. An administrative modification of sanctuary management is consistent with both the Florida Keys National Marine Sanctuaries Act and the National Marine Sanctuaries Act.
-Accordingly, congressional action is not required to make changes.
+ANSWER: No. An administrative modification of sanctuary management is consistent with both the Florida Keys National Marine Sanctuary and Protection Act and the National Marine Sanctuaries Act.
+Accordingly, congressional action is not required to make changes; however, Congress does have the opportunity to review the final rule prior to its implementation.